Preventing drug diversion is critical to keeping patients safe, but also to prevent compliance headaches.

 About Russ Nix:

 Russ Nix is founder and consultant at Aegis RX.
 He has over 20 years of investigations experience with 15 years of experience in criminal narcotics investigations.
-Russ serves on the board of directors for the Healthcare Diversion Network, a nonprofit association dedicated to preventing drug diversion.
+Russ serves on the board of advisors for the Healthcare Diversion Network, a nonprofit association dedicated to preventing drug diversion.